mrs-kls/uv-k5-firmware-custom-MOD-2/README.md

 ## Review ScanList Members
 1. Press the `Menu` button
-2. Navigate to items 20 to 29 `SList0`..`SList9`, for ScanList 0 to 9 respectively
+2. Navigate to item 20 `SLists`
 3. Press the `Menu` button to step into the list
-4. Press `Up`/`Down` to scroll through the channels in the current ScanList
+4. Press `Up`/`Down` to scroll through all channels
+5. Press keys `0`..`9` to switch between each ScanList
-5. Press the `Exit` button to close
+6. Press the `Exit` button to close
+### Note
+* At the bottom, there's a list of all ScanLists the current channel is in
+* To get back to `ALL`, switch the radio off and back on again

 <br><br>